cloudflare/cloudflare-docs/products/waiting-room/src/content/reference/queueing-methods.md

 ## Random

-Your waiting room chooses visitors at random to exit the waiting room and enter your application.
+When your application has open spots, your waiting room chooses visitors at random to exit the waiting room and enter your application.

 ![Random queueing method diagram](../static/random-queueing-method.png)

-More technically, your waiting room selects a random group of visitors at every refresh interval (currently 20 seconds).
-If there are open spots in your application, these users are allowed to enter.

 Use this method when you want to distribute products or services more equitably.
-Because they have more chances to be selected, earlier users do have a better chance of exiting the waiting room before the estimated wait time.
+Because they have more chances to be selected, earlier users have a better chance of exiting the waiting room before the estimated wait time.

 ## Changing queueing methods